MahmoudG27/CI-APP/README.md

 * You can create Argo Application by manifest file (Application.yaml) or Create it manully from Argo Dashboard.
 * The Source of application in Argo is CD repository in GitHub and the destination is Kubernetes Cluster.
 # Notes:
-* If your Jenkins machine doesn't Public connection.
+* If your Jenkins machine doesn't Public IP and you need make WebHook.
 You can use Ngrok to make Public URL for Jenkins or any App

 ***